 Instructions

-- Process the carrot cake bites ingredients.
-Add the pecans to a bowl of a food processor fitted with an S blade and pulse until the nuts are coarsely ground.
+- Process the ingredients.
+Add the pecans to a food processor bowl fitted with an S blade and pulse until the nuts are coarsely ground.
 Be careful not to over-process the nuts; they should retain some texture.
-Add the dates, coconut, lemon juice, lemons zest, vanilla extract, and spices, and process until all the ingredients begin to stick together.
-The mixture will be tender and slightly crumbly at first, but it should be sticky enough to hold together when you press it between your fingers.
+Add the dates, coconut, lemon juice, lemons zest, vanilla extract, and spices to the food processor and process until all the ingredients begin to stick together.
+The mixture will be tender and slightly crumbly, but it should be sticky enough to hold together when you press it between your fingers.

 - Roll the mixture into balls.
-Using a cookie scoop or a spoon, scoop out about 2-tablespoon amount of the mixture and roll it into a ball.
-Place on a serving platter.
+Using a 2-Tbsp./30-ml cookie scoop or a spoon, scoop out the mixture and roll it into a ball.
+Place the ball onto a parchment paper-lined baking sheet.
 Repeat until all the mixture is used up.
 Roll the balls in extra coconut, if desired.

 - Chill.
-Transfer the carrot cake bites to the refrigerator for 20-30 minutes to firm up.
+Transfer the carrot cake bites to the refrigerator to firm up, for about 20 minutes.

 - Store.
 Leftover carrot cake bites keep well in an airtight container in the refrigerator for up to 1 week.
 For longer-term storage, freeze in an airtight container for up to 3 months.